spacetimeengineer/mupy/README.md

 mupy is more powerful than you think, certainly more than you would believe.
 The package has grown too large for a single developer to responsibly maintain and I am at a good stopping point. mupy works well, perhaps too well and it finally meets all requirements from my perspective.
 I just need users and feedback before I can add aditional features.
 In the meantime I will be developing hardware & assembly libraries which should be considered fundementally important but separate of the mupy.core library.
 Currently the standard-hardware library is small but useful enough and with more time additional hardware and assemblies can be injected (yet another useful feature).
 I am still learning this technology myself.
 I didnt develop it, I discovered it.
 I just hope other people utilize, study and develop system-code tech or some derived tech becasue it is too powerful to be wasted.

+### Caveats
+The mupy-core package is not without issues or inefficiencies and to make an analogy regarding the circumstance, try to imagine the mu technology as a recipe and mupy as the cuisine implementation of the recipe one prepares but with using subsitution ingredients.
+Obviously this is not ideal however it works! but here are some glaring issues you should be aware of.
+I would need the community to help these ones.

+mupy is a package however an enviornment will be needed to utilize it; openscad will need to be installed (VSCode is also reccomended)
+Stable on linux Only ; linux file systems are leveraged heavily.
+It doesnt yet work on Docker, Windows or MacOS.
+All are non-trivial fixes.
+Time and consideration are required to solve.
+The plan is to get everything working eventually but it has been lowered on priority level.
+This is a beta.
+OpenScad is a fantastic technology to which mupy relies heavily on but it's 3D graphical user interface enviornments can not be called from python as objects.
+These enviornments are essential to make mupy "fun".
+Additionally these modules are tightly coupled to the integrated development enviornment which supports the openscad language.
+For this reason mupy essentially writes openscad code and one could simply open the code with the openscad IDE one generated.
+Currently this is the standard protocol. mupy is a complex library.
+It is almost it's own language.
+Writing with it may not be so easy.
+It's perfect for me, but that me.

 ## Overview